goostleek/goostleek.github.io/content/about-me.md

 Hi 👋,

 I’m Marcin, a [software engineer 🤓](https://www.linkedin.com/in/marcinklopotek/) who believes in the quiet power of diligence and the thrill of solving problems.
-My skills have been honed over 15 years of real-world challenges, but I know I'm not done yet and am always looking for new opportunities to learn and grow.
+I am always looking for new opportunities to learn and grow.

 As a passionate software engineer, I hold a deep appreciation for the craft and an ever-burning curiosity to explore new tools and technologies and use them to forge working solutions.
 I tackle problems with the patience and precision they